qwertie/home/misc/Atlas-Shrugged-summary.md

 > "You think you're so good, don't you?"
 It was a sudden cry and it came from Lillian [...]. "[...]
 You're so proud of yourself!
 Well, I have something to tell you!"

 > [...] in sudden clarity he knew what her game had been and why she had married him. [...] she had chosen him as one chooses an object of love, as the symbol of man's living power, but the destruction of that power had been her goal. [...]
 The lust that drives others to enslave an empire, had become, in her limits, a passion for power over him.
-She had set out to break him, as if, unable to equal his value, she could surpass it by destroying it, as if the measure of his greatness would thus become the measure of hers, as if— he thought with a shudder— as if the vandal who smashed a statue were greater than the artist who had made it, as if the murderer who killed a child were greater than the mother who had given it birth.
+She had set out to break him, as if, unable to equal his value, she could surpass it by destroying it, as if the measure of his greatness would thus become the measure of hers, as if — he thought with a shudder — as if [...] the murderer who killed a child were greater than the mother who had given it birth.

 > He remembered her desire to see him drunk, just once, her attempts to push him into infidelity, her pleasure at the thought that he had fallen to the level of some sordid romance, her terror on discovering that that romance had been an attainment, not a degradation.
-Her line of attack, which he had found so baffling, had been constant and clear — it was his self-esteem she had sought to destroy, knowing that a man who surrenders his value is at the mercy of anyone's will; it was his moral purity she had struggled to breach, it was his confident rectitude she had wanted to shatter by means of the poison of guilt — as if, were he to collapse, his depravity would give her a right to hers.
+Her line of attack, which he had found so baffling, had been constant and clear — it was his self-esteem she had sought to destroy, [...] his confident rectitude she had wanted to shatter by means of the poison of guilt — as if, were he to collapse, his depravity would give her a right to hers.

 > "I have something to tell you!" cried Lillian, "Well, I think you'd like to know that your wife's been laid by another man!
 I've been unfaithful to you, do you hear me?
 I've been unfaithful, not with some great, noble lover, but with the scummiest louse, with Jim Taggart! [...]
 While I was still your wife!"